Hunloke baronets

-The Hunloke Baronetcy, of Wingerworth in the County of Derby, was a title in the Baronetage of England.
+The Hunloke baronetcy, of Wingerworth in the County of Derby, was a title in the Baronetage of England.
 It was created on 28 February 1643 by King Charles I for Sir Henry Hunloke, of Wingerworth, near Chesterfield, Derbyshire.
-Hunloke was a loyal royalist who had been knighted by the King on the battlefield of the Battle of Edgehill the previous year.
+Hunloke was a loyal Royalist who had been knighted by the King at Oxford after the Battle of Edgehill the previous year; Cokayne discounts the tradition that this occurred on the battlefield.

 The baronetcy passed from father to son until the death of the sixth Baronet in 1856.
-The latter was succeeded by his uncle, upon whose death in 1856 the baronetcy became extinct.
-The second Baronet was High Sheriff of Derbyshire in 1687 and the sixth Baronet in 1840.
+The latter was succeeded by his uncle, upon whose death, also in 1856 the baronetcy became extinct.
+The 2nd Baronet was High Sheriff of Derbyshire in 1687, and the 6th Baronet in 1840.

-The family wealth arose from collieries, ironworks and quarries on their 3000 acre Derbyshire estate.
-Wingerworth Hall, the family seat from the 16th century, was demolished in the 1920s and the estate was broken up and later redeveloped for housing.
+The family wealth arose from collieries and ironworks on their 3000 acre Derbyshire estate.
+Wingerworth Hall, the family seat from the 16th century, was demolished in the 1920s.